-Because of the geometry of a spiral staircase, all the model codes in the United States have basically the same requirements for spiral stairs.
-These rules are considerably different than those for straight stair systems.
+All building codes in the United States have similar rules for spiral stairs.
+These are considerably different than rules for straight stair systems.
 Spiral staircase code requirements are:

 Maximum rise, the vertical distance between treads: 9-1/2″ (this is higher than the maximum rise for a straight stair—usually 7-3/4” or so– because you have to go down a spiral more steeply to gain sufficient headroom under the top landing).

-Minimum width of clear passageway: 26″ from the inside of the handrail to the outside of the center column.
+Minimum width of clear passageway: At least 26″ from the inside of the handrail to the outside of the center column.

 Baluster spacing: most codes require a space of no more than 4″ between balusters.